torusresearch/tkey-rust-android/ReadMe.md

 1. Compile the project

-2. Import the build AAR into your application.
+2. Import the built AAR file into your application.

 ## Integration with CustomAuth